Silk String Quartet

 New in its style and unique in its instrumentation, the Silk String Quartet is an exciting professional Chinese string group based in the UK.
 It comprises the four best classically trained Chinese virtuoso musicians based in Britain, rich in Chinese and Western musical experience and with international reputations.
 They have pooled their talents in order to pursue creative music projects and collaborations.
 The Silk String Quartet plays new music - some especially commissioned - as well as their own interpretation of traditional pieces.
 Their music is principally Chinese in origin, but they also enjoy educational and collaborative projects across a range of musical cultures.

 Established in Spring 2006, the Quartet has gained its profile as one of the Europe's best professional Chinese music ensembles for classical and contemporary music.
 The group has been invited to play on the prestigious stages of world music at WOMEX 2006 in Spain, and at WOMAD 2007, both in the UK and in Gran Canaria.
 In addition to performing widely in Europe (including in Holland, Germany, France, Spain, Ireland and Sweden), the Quartet's UK concerts have included such venues as London's Royal Opera House, Southbank's Purcell Room, Duke's Hall, St George's in Bristol, the Sage Gateshead in Newcastle and at the Manchester, Brighton and Guildford Festivals.
 The Quartet's debut CD (top 3 ARC Music 2007-08) has been highly acclaimed and was featured by BBC Radio 3.
-The group's collaborative projects since 2007 have included shows with the acclaimed multimedia opera spectacular "Monkey: Journey to the West" (with Blur/Gorillaz singer Damon Albarn), in Paris' Théâtre du Châtelet (2007) and in London's O2 Center (2008-09); with cellist Matthew Barley including works by Peter Wiegold November 2008); with the Chamber Music Company featuring Judith Weir and Tan Dun's works (Dec 2008) as well newly commissioned music with pianist Lang Lang and London Symphony Orchestra (April 2009).
-Currently, the Quartet is working on a Chinese-Scottish-Western music project with double bass player Emma Smith and composer Jim Sutherland, supported by Arts Council of Scotland, and will tour Scotland in summer 2010.
+The group's collaborative projects since 2007 have included shows with the acclaimed multimedia opera spectacular "Monkey: Journey to the West" (with Blur/Gorillaz singer Damon Albarn), in Paris' Théâtre du Châtelet (2007) and in London's O2 Center (2008-09); with cellist Matthew Barley including works by Peter Wiegold November 2008); with the Chamber Music Company featuring Judith Weir and Tan Dun's works (Dec 2008) as well newly commissioned music with pianist Lang Lang and London Symphony Orchestra (April 2009); a Chinese-Scottish-Western music project with double bass player Emma Smith and composer Jim Sutherland, supported by Arts Council of Scotland, and toured Scotland in summer 2010.

 Audio and video samples